tomcourt/enguino/README.md

 The hardware consists of a tiny single board computer called an [Arduino].
 This board is similar to the Raspberry Pi used in the Stratux, although the Arduino has a much simpler computer on it.
 Despite being a simple computer, the Arduino is much better at connecting to the real world.

-Tablets and and wifi communication alone shouldn't be counted upon for critical flight information.
-Therefore it is recommended that you don't replace your fuel gauges, tachometer and in the case of a constant speed prop your manifold pressure gauge with Enguino.
-To allow flying without the Enguino display, either because of tablet or wifi issues or your tablet also multitasks as a moving map a number of physical status lights(LEDs) are also included in Enguino that will display your oil pressure, oil temperature and voltage status constantly without requiring the tablet.
+Because Enguino is experimental, it is recommended that you don't replace your legally required gauges with Enguino.
+Also tablets and and wifi communication alone shouldn't be counted upon for critical flight information.
+Furthermore you may not have a dedicated tablet for Enguino.
+For these reasons an auxiliary display is an optional part of Enguino.
+It consists of a simple LED display that normally displays tachometer and fuel gauges but can also display engine alerts and warnings.

 ## Hardware